vnep-approx-py3/alib-py3/README.md

 # Dependencies and Requirements

-The alib library requires Python 2.7.
+The alib library requires Python 3.X.
 Required python libraries: gurobipy, numpy, cPickle, networkx 1.9, matplotlib.

-Note: Unfortunately, newer versions of networkx cannot parse many of the topology zoo's \*.gml files.
-This problem can be avoided by downgrading to networkx 1.9 ("(sudo) pip install networkx==1.9"), or by removing certain node annotations and any duplicate edges from the \*.gml files.

 Gurobi must be installed and the .../gurobi64/lib directory added to the environment variable LD_LIBRARY_PATH.